Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: One-class scoring rules

 \subsection{Baseline Geometry Framework}

 This baseline geometry formulation and its confusion-limited motivation were introduced in our prior study \cite{Cain2025}.
-The baseline model is an autoencoder trained only on background segments.
-Let \(x\) denote a CWT input and \(z=f_\theta(x)\) its latent code.
-The decoder \(g_\theta\) reconstructs \(\hat{x}=g_\theta(z)\), and reconstruction error is
+In this study, the optimal combination of \(\alpha\) and \(\beta\), defined below, yielded a 35\% improvement in ROC-AUC over autoencoder-only detection.
+The baseline model is an autoencoder trained only on foreground segments.